How are Business Energy Bills Calculated?

 The standing charge on your business energy bill is a fixed daily amount that you agree to pay when you choose a new business energy contract.
 This cost covers expenses for transporting energy and the cost of taking care of your meter.

-Standing charges are also different dependant on your business location, but no matter how much or little energy you use, it remains the same and will be charged to your business regardless of usage.
+Standing charges are also different depending on your business location, but no matter how much or little energy you use, it remains the same and will be charged to your business regardless of usage.

 What is a unit rate?

-When you agree a new business energy contract, you will also agree a unit rate – It may be referred to as cost in pence per kilowatt hour (kWh) and is the price you’ll pay per unit of energy used.
+When you agree to a new business energy contract, you will also agree to a unit rate – It may be referred to as cost in pence per kilowatt hour (kWh) and is the price you’ll pay per unit of energy used.

-Unit rates can vary dependant on the time of day.
+Unit rates can vary depending on the time of day.
 So much so that you may have a completely separate day and night rate.
 This is why it makes sense to consider the cost of these rates in comparison to your operating hours.

 Why is VAT different for some businesses?